-Avian Flu - Poultry Workers (Occupational Safety and Health Administration)
+Avian Flu - Poultry Employees (Occupational Safety and Health Administration)

 Biosecurity Is for the Birds (Dept. of Agriculture)

-Concentrated Animal Feeding Operations home page (Centers for Disease Control and Prevention)
+Concentrated Animal Feeding Operations (CAFOs) home page (Centers for Disease Control and Prevention)

 Livestock Environmental Stewardship: Beef, Dairy, Poultry, Swine (Environmental Protection Agency)